Mathew1712/contest/README.md

 - Blog *(tba)*

 ## General Qualifications
-- Puoi partecipare solo se non risiedi nelle seguenti nazioni:
+- You can only participate if you do not reside in the following countries:
-  - Afghanistan, Balkans, Belarus, Burma (Myanmar), Burundi, Cambodia, the Cayman Islands, Central African Republic, the People’s Republic of China, Cote D'Ivoire (Ivory Coast), Cuba, the Democratic Republic of Congo, Egypt, Guinea, Guinea-Bissau, Haiti, Iran, Iraq, Lebanon, Liberia, Libya, Maldives, Mali, Nicaragua, North Korea, Serbia, Somalia, Sudan and Darfur, South Sudan, Syria, Thailand, Tunisia, Turkey, the Crimea region of Ukraine, Ukraine/Russia, United States, Venezuela, Yemen, Zimbabwe
+  - Afghanistan, Balkans, Bangladesh, Belarus, Burma (Myanmar), Burundi, Cambodia, the Cayman Islands, Central African Republic, the People’s Republic of China, Cote D'Ivoire (Ivory Coast), Cuba, the Democratic Republic of Congo, Egypt, Guinea, Guinea-Bissau, Haiti, Iran, Iraq, Indonesia, Lebanon, Liberia, Libya, Maldives, Mali, Nicaragua, North Korea, Serbia, Somalia, Sudan and Darfur, South Sudan, Syria, Thailand, Tunisia, Turkey, the Crimea region of Ukraine, Ukraine/Russia, United States, Venezuela, Vietnam, Yemen, Zimbabwe
-- Oggetto a registrazione e completamento procedura KYC.
-Aggiorneremo tutti i partecipanti sulle procedure KYC non appena saranno disponibili.
+- Subject to registration and completion of KYC procedure.
+We will update all participants on KYC procedures once they are available.

-## Partecipa alla discussione
+## Join the discussion

-Iscriviti alla nostra community su [Discord](https://discord.gg/KeHPnSa) e rimani aggiornato su tutte gli argomenti relativi.
-Assicurati di controllare spesso i nostri canali per non perderti gli aggiornamenti!
+Join our community on [Discord](https://discord.gg/KeHPnSa) and stay updated on all related topics.
+Make sure you check our channels often so you don't miss out on updates!

 ### Disclaimer
-> Il programma contest è in fase di sperimentazione, può subire variazioni in qualsiasi momento e potrebbe essere necessario eseguire una procedura KYC/AML.
-Tutti i requisiti per l'approvazione saranno comunicati prima della endline.
-I soggetti partecipanti in questa fase, sono a conoscenza che potrebbero non ricevere i reward se le procedure di KYC/AML non siano approvati.
+> The contest program is being tested, it may change at any time and it may be necessary to perform a KYC/AML procedure.
+All approval requirements will be announced before the endline.
+The participants in this phase are aware that they may not receive the rewards if the KYC/AML procedures are not approved.